 Clinical efficacy

-The efficacy of tocilizumab was assessed in a three-part study WA19977 including an open-label extension in children with active pJIA.
+The efficacy of tocilizumab was assessed in a three-part Trial WA19977 including an open-label extension in children with active pJIA.
 Part I consisted of a 16-week active tocilizumab treatment lead-in period (n = 188) followed by Part II, a 24-week randomised double-blind placebo-controlled withdrawal period (n = 163), followed by Part III, a 64-week open-label period.
 In Part 1, eligible patients ≥ 30 kg received tocilizumab at 8 mg/kg intravenous every 4 weeks for 4 doses.
 Patients < 30 kg were randomised 1:1 to receive either tocilizumab 8 mg/kg or 10 mg/kg intravenous every 4 weeks for 4 doses.
-Patients who completed Part I of the study and achieved at least a JIA ACR 30 response at week 16 compared to baseline were eligible to enter the blinded withdrawal period (Part II) of the study.
+Patients who completed Part I of the trial and achieved at least a JIA ACR 30 response at week 16 compared to baseline were eligible to enter the blinded withdrawal period (Part II) of the trial.
 In Part II, patients were randomised to tocilizumab (same dose received in Part I) or placebo in a 1:1 ratio, stratified by concurrent MTX use and concurrent corticosteroid use.
-Each patient continued in Part II of the study until week 40 or until the patient satisfied JIA ACR 30 flare criteria (relative to week 16) and qualified for escape to tocilizumab therapy (same dose received in Part I).
+Each patient continued in Part II of the trial until week 40 or until the patient satisfied JIA ACR 30 flare criteria (relative to week 16) and qualified for escape to tocilizumab therapy (same dose received in Part I).

 Clinical response

 The primary endpoint was the proportion of patients with a JIA ACR 30 flare at week 40 relative to week 16.
-Forty eight percent (48.1 %, 39/81) of the patients treated with placebo flared compared with 25.6 % (21/82) of tocilizumab treated patients.
+Forty-eight percent (48.1 %, 39/81) of the patients treated with placebo flared compared with 25.6 % (21/82) of tocilizumab treated patients.
 These proportions were statistically significantly different (p = 0.0024).

 At the conclusion of Part I, JIA ACR 30/50/70/90 responses were 89.4 %, 83.0 %, 62.2 %, and 26.1 %, respectively.